-3. The arrangements for consulting parents/carers of children with special educational needs about, and involving them in, their education
+3. The arrangements for consulting parents/carers of children with Special Educational Needs

-All parents/carers are invited to attend a Progress afternoon/evening held either online or at Bolder Academy and will also receive regular progress reports outlining their child's academic attainment throughout the year.
-In addition, we are happy to arrange meetings outside these times.
+All parents/carers are invited to attend a Progress afternoon/evening held either online or at Bolder Academy.
+They will also receive regular Progress Reports outlining their child's academic attainment throughout the year.
+In addition, we are happy to arrange further meetings outside these times.

 All students will be able to access additional support to help them catch-up if the progress monitoring indicates that this is necessary.
-This will not implythat the student has a special educational need.
-However, if improvements in progress are not seen, we will contact parents/carers to discuss the possibility of underlying special educational needs and to discuss further provision that can be put in place.
+This will not imply that the student has a Special Educational Need.
+However, if improvements in progress are not seen, we will contact parents/carers to discuss the possibility of underlying Special Educational Needs and to discuss further provision that can be put in place.

-Parents/carers are actively supported to contribute to the SEND assessment, planning and review process.
+Parents/carers are actively supported to contribute to the Special Educational Needs assessment, planning and review process.
 If the student is receiving Speech and Language support from the Academy's therapist, a detailed report containing a summary of the assessment, as well as regular targets and outcomes will be shared with parents/carers.

-In addition to this, parents/carers of students with an Education, Health and Care Plan will be invited to attend and contribute to an annual review meeting, which wherever possible, will also include other agencies involved with the student.
+In addition to this, parents/carers of students with an Education, Health and Care Plan will be invited to attend and contribute to an Annual Review meeting, which wherever possible, will also include other agencies involved with the student.
 Information will be made accessible to parents/carers.

-If parents/carers have any concerns regarding the progress of their child at Bolder Academy, they can contact the SENDCO/Deputy SENDCO or the relevant Head of Department if they have a subject specific concern.
+If parents/carers have any concerns regarding the progress of their child at Bolder Academy, they can contact the relevant Head of Department if they have a subject specific concern, their child's Pastoral Manager or the SENCO/Deputy SENCO if they have a specific concern about Special Educational Needs.

-4. Arrangements for consulting young people with SEND and enabling themto make decisions about their education?
+4. Arrangements for consulting young people with Special

+Educational Needs and enabling them to make decisions about their education

 If a student is identified as needing special educational provision, they will be consulted and involved in the arrangements made for them.
-A person centred approach is about ensuring a child or young person with a SEND is at the centre of the decisions that relate to their life.
-Students can meet with the SENDCO/Deputy SENDCO or pastoral manager to discuss the support that is put in place.
+A person centred approach is about ensuring a child or young person with a Special Educational Needs is at the centre of the decisions that relate to their life.
+Students can meet with the SENCO/Deputy SENCO or their Pastoral Manager to discuss the support that is put in place.
 Parents/carers are likely to play a more significant role in the younger years with the young person taking more responsibility and acting with greater independence as they move through the school.

-5. How do we assess and review the progress of students with SEND?
+5. How do we assess and review the progress of students with Special Educational Needs and Disabilities?

-Every student at Bolder has their progress tracked regularly monitored through subject specific assessments.
-In addition this, the progress of students with special educational needs receiving additional interventions will be monitored more closely.
-If this support does not show adequate progress is being made, interventions and detailed outcomes will be reviewed and adjusted accordingly.
+Every student at Bolder has their progress tracked and regularly monitored through subject specific assessments.
+In addition to this, the progress of students with Special Educational Needs receiving additional interventions will also be monitored closely.
+If adequate progress is not being made, interventions and detailed outcomes will be reviewed and adjusted accordingly.